An inventory of my Cabinet of Curiosity

-Such ‘cabinets’ or rooms were dedicated to displaying natural history collections gleaned during the great European age of exploration when wild and unique treasures were being discovered in both the new and old worlds at a fantastic pace.
+Historically, such ‘cabinets’ or rooms were dedicated to displaying natural history collections gleaned during the European age of exploration when wild and unique species were being discovered in both the new and old worlds at a fervent pace.

-- Natural sea sponge, sea urchins and dried corals from tropical seas I’ve snorkeled in
+- Natural sea sponge, sea shells, sea urchins tests and dried coral pieces from the beaches of tropical seas I’ve dove and snorkeled in.

-- A pair of earrings made from the iridescent elytra of a tropical beetle
+- The iridescent elytra of a tropical beetle.

-- Fossil shark teeth and a trilobite I proudly collected in the White Mountains
+- A trilobite I collected in the White Mountains with my geology professor after searching for 4 hours!

-- A jumping cholla cactus skeleton from the Mojave Desert
+- A jumping cholla cactus skeleton segment from the Mojave Desert.

 - A lucky rabbit’s foot (who didn’t have one of these if you grew up in the ‘70s?)

-- Fur clippings from my golden retrievers who’ve crossed the rainbow bridge
+- Fur clippings from my golden retrievers and tail hairs from my horses who’ve crossed the rainbow bridge.

-- Square nails and blue glass bottles found on my property that were likely used during the Gold Rush
+- Square nails and blue glass bottles found on my property which were likely used during the Gold Rush of the 1850s.

 What do you have in your cabinet of curiosities?
 Do tell!
 And if you haven’t started one yet, I hope this gives you some ideas and inspiration to create your own!